 Experimental poet and publisher Anthony Etherin frequently makes use of mathematical constraints in his writing.
 He is the inventor of the aelindrome, an extension of the palindrome in which words are divided according to a specific numerical sequence into letter units, that are then reversed around a pivot.
 His aelindrome ‘Asymptote’ is structured around the expansion of the exponential constant e = 2.7182818284590452353…:

-As well as irrational numbers there are, of course, many other mathematical sequences that have informed poetic structure.
+There are many other mathematical sequences that have informed poetic structure (including the Fibonacci sequence, subject of an earlier blog post). .
 The simple additive sequence 1, 2, 3, … is used to construct ‘snowball poems’, applying an Oulipian constraint in which each line consists of a single word, with each successive word one letter longer.
 There is a discussion of this form with several interesting examples on JoAnne Growney’s website Intersections – Poetry with Mathematics.

 The earliest proof of the Fundamental Theorem of Arithmetic dates back to Euclid, who was born in the 4th Century BC and died in Alexandria.
 As in the case of the scribe Ahmes estimating a value for 𝜋 over a millennium earlier, this illustrates how poetry and mathematics can intertwine across centuries, continents and cultures.